 Being able to extend the built-in RAM of a device means it gets better performance, specifically for opening and switching between apps.
 If you love to multitask on your smartphone, virtual RAM improves the experience for you.
 RAM is an expensive component in smartphones.
 Being able to use some internal storage space for keeping apps open and running means helps keep the cost of improved performance at a minimum.

-Disadvantages of Extended/Virtual RAM
+Disadvantages of Extended/Virtual RAM for Android

 Virtual RAM is not as fast as proper built-in RAM, so while it does improve the performance of the device, it isn’t at the same optimum level as the built-in RAM.
 Not that most people will notice anyway.
 Actually, it isn’t RAM in the proper sense; rather, it is virtual memory that helps keep apps that have been opened running.

-Examples of Phones with Virtual RAM
+Examples of Phones with Expandable or Virtual RAM for Android

-Vivo is the first mainstream phone maker to produce smartphone with Virtual RAM.
+Vivo was the first mainstream phone maker to produce smartphone with Virtual RAM.
 It first appeared in the V21 and V21e models, and will also show up in the Vivo X60, Vivo X60 Pro, and Vivo X60 Pro+.

 Vivo V21 and V21e have 8 GB RAM built in and 128 GB internal storage.
 Of the internal storage, 3 GB is allocated as extended RAM, bringing the total RAM of each of these devices to 11 GB.
 Not bad at all; right?
 But Vivo is not the only brand making such phones.